thomasdonlon/Empirical_Model_MSP_Spindown_Accels/README.md

 MODEL_PSDOT_B_ERR:	Uncertainty in MODEL_PSDOT_B (s/s)

 ALOS_PS:	Line-of-sight acceleration, assuming MODEL_PSDOT_B is correct.
-The Shklovskii and magnetic braking terms have already been removed from this value. (mm/s/yr = cm/s/decade)
+The Shklovskii and magnetic braking terms have already been removed from this value.
+Equal to the Galactic acceleration assuming no other effects are present. (mm/s/yr = cm/s/decade)

 ALOS_PS_ERR:	Uncertainty in ALOS_PS (mm/s/yr)